hwixley/hwixley/README.md

 ## Hello there!

 - 🌱 I am currently working as an iOS engineer at Venn Apps which serves as a B2B platform for developing bespoke apps for ecommerce businesses (**Swift & Typescript**)
-- 🔭 In my spare time I build software for my tutoring company GetSkooled, of which I am currently developing the website (**Laravel & JavaScript**).
+- 🛠 In my spare time I build software for my tutoring company GetSkooled, of which I am currently developing the website (**Laravel & JavaScript**).
 Which you can visit here: [https://getskooled.co.uk](https://getskooled.co.uk)
+- 🔭 I am currently developing a custom CLI in bash to allow easy automation for daily tasks for developers including: development environment setup, git actions, and more...
+COMING SOON!

 <hr>